-- INDOT Main Listservs customers will be given the option to sign up for specific planning listservs and monthly amendment updates as available - Notification Post on Social Media Sites - Notifications and/or flyers to: MPOs, RPOs, LTAP, and Local Libraries - Notifications to Indian Tribes thru INDOT Cultural Service Office and Federal Resource Offices - Notifications and Legal Ads in Local Newspaper and/or Community Newsletters (STIP and LRTP Updates Only) - Notification to HUD Offices, Senior Community Centers, Indiana University Centers - INDOT ADA & Title VI Contacts (When Available)
+- INDOT Main Listservs customers will be given the option to sign up for specific planning listservs and monthly amendment updates as available - Notification Post on Social Media Sites - Notifications and/or flyers to: MPOs, RPOs, LTAP, and Local Libraries - Notifications to Tribes through INDOT Cultural Service Office and Federal Resource Offices - Notifications and Legal Ads in Local Newspaper and/or Community Newsletters (STIP and LRTP Updates Only) - Notification to HUD Offices, Senior Community Centers, Indiana University Centers - INDOT ADA & Title VI Contacts (When Available) - Direct mail using US M---ail databases

-Notification activities should follow the appropriate guidance from the Planning Outreach Procedure Checklist (Found on page 57 of the Appendix).
+Notification activities should follow the appropriate guidance from the Planning Outreach Procedure Checklist (found on page 59 of the Appendix).
 They should be translated if necessary and provided in multiple formats, including email, print, audible, etc. so they can be accessed by all people with varying communication needs.

 INDOT will reach underserved communities and LEP with specific notification methods to ensure everyone has a voice in the future of transportation in Indiana.
 By working cooperatively with MPO, RPO and LPA partners, it will be possible to distribute notification of upcoming planning and public involvement events and comment periods directly to underserved communities, such as minority, low-income, limited English proficiency, aging populations over 64 years old, and rural populations.

 Notifications will go to: